 engine

 The engine to associate with the library.
 The specified engine will be used to import and export data.
 The engine name corresponds to the standard file extension of the data file type.
 The default engine is 'rds'.
-Valid values are 'rds', 'Rdata', 'rda', 'sas7bdat', 'xpt', 'xls', 'xlsx', 'dbf', and 'csv'.
+Valid values are 'rds', 'Rdata', 'rda', 'sas7bdat', 'xpt', 'xls', 'xlsx', 'dbf', 'csv', 'parquet'.

 read_only